rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 Consider crates like `inventory` or Bevy's systems and queries.

-There may be tricky to debug issues for their consumers if a `TypeId` doesn't match between uses of generics with superficially the same type parameters, especially without prior knowledge of distinction by captured available scoped implementations.
+There may be tricky to debug issues for their consumers if a `TypeId` doesn't match between uses of generics with superficially the same type parameters, especially without prior knowledge of distinction by captured *implementation environments*.

-A partial mitigation would be to have rustc include such captures on generic type parameters when printing types, but that wouldn't solve the issue entirely.
+A partial mitigation would be to have rustc include captured scoped implementations on generic type parameters when printing types, but that wouldn't solve the issue entirely.

-Note that with this RFC implemented, `TypeId` would still report the same value iff evaluated on generic type parameters with distinct but bound-irrelevant captured implementations directly, as long as only these top-level implementations differ and no further nested ones.
+Note that with this RFC implemented, `TypeId` would still report the same value iff evaluated on generic type parameters with distinct but bound-irrelevant captured implementations directly, as long as only these top-level implementations differ and no nested captured *implementation environments* do.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives